nklnorris/Python_Regression/README.md

 * Use model to predict life expectancy of test data set
 * Evalate the algorithm's fit

-The linear regression predicts adult life expectancy based on infant mortality whereas the multiple linear regression predicts adult life expectancy from numerous independent variables.
+The linear regression predicts adult life expectancy based on the country's expenditure on healthcare whereas the multiple linear regression predicts adult life expectancy from numerous independent variables.

+#### (Multiple Linear Regression will be uploaded soon)

 ### Author